Societal Impact of Elite Sport: Positives and Negatives

 Papers should be submitted in electronic format through Manuscript Central using the following link: http://mc.manuscriptcentral.com/resm; indicating you want the manuscript to be considered for Special Issue 21.1.

-May 30, 2020: Submission deadline of full papers for consideration.
+August 1, 2020: Submission deadline of full papers for consideration.
+Manuscripts in review process.

-December 1, 2020: Second round of review process (if necessary) and finalization
+February 15, 2021: Second round of review process (if necessary) and finalisation

 January, 2021: First ESMQ issue of 2021